Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 4. Set up automated captioning

-Another approach you can take to make your events more accessible is to automate closed captioning for your live events and set up subtitles any on-demand webinars.
-Subtitles and closed captions will remove any confusion about what’s being said in your recordings and provide non-native speakers with a clearer reference point throughout the event.
+Another approach you can take to make your events more accessible is to automate closed captioning for your live events and set up subtitles for any on-demand webinars.
+Subtitles and closed captions will remove any confusion about what’s being said in your recordings and provide non-native speakers with a clearer reference point throughout the event, improving your virtual event accessibility.

 At ON24, we’ve made it possible so you can generate captions automatically.
 You can also edit captions for on-demand events to ensure accuracy if needed.